hxj5/bcd/README.rst

 bcd - Benchmarking of CNA Detection from Single-cell and Spatial Transcriptomics
 ================================================================================
-The ``bcd`` (Benchmarking of CNA Detection) pipeline evaluates the performance of tools in detecting copy number alterations (CNAs) from single-cell and spatial transcriptomics, using metrics such as the ROC and PRC, given the input ground truth of CNA profiles.
+The ``bcd`` (Benchmarking of CNA Detection) pipeline evaluates the performance of SOTA tools in CNA profile detection, tumor vs. non-tumor classification, and subclonal structure identification.